rae83/info4250/README.md

 Model 4 predicts the 2-year rate of recidivism (will this person commit a crime again within the next two years?) for both general recidivism and violent crime recidivism.
 The model presented here considerably outperforms COMPAS risk scores in predicting both types of recidivism.

 I include clarifying blocks of text throughout to explain what is happening / being shown.
-In the nnet notebook, the blocks of output text on a red background can be ignored; it is just output pertaining to training each model.
+In the nnet notebook, any text on a red background can be safely ignored; it is just output pertaining to training each model.
 Let me know if you have any questions!

 #### Check out the bulk of the project --> [nnet-risk-model.ipynb](https://github.com/rae83/info4250/blob/master/nnet-risk-model.ipynb)